ukceh-rse/.github/profile/README.md

-> [!IMPORTANT]
 > This is an _unofficial_ GitHub organisation for the UKCEH RSE group.
-We are for now just experimenting to test whether it is worthwhile, or if we should [stay put](https://github.com/NERC-CEH/rse_group)!

 # UKCEH RSE group

 We are the RSE group within [@NERC-CEH](https://github.com/NERC-CEH), working closely with @ukceh-ds, @ukceh-devops, ..., and research scientists.